TropicSapling/ai-test/README.md

 * `objy >= objx - y` (Gen 10, child 6)
 * `objy >= objx <= (objdy && (93 - speed - objx / 9))` (Gen 2, child 5)
 * `y <= (72 + objx)` (Gen 1, child 3)

+(Some of these conditions only work in certain speeds though, I tested all of them with speed set to 10)